BUS 310 Organizational Behavior 4 credits

 BUS 420 Business Finance 4 credits

 Explore financial management topics that include capital markets; the cash budget, pro forma statements, analysis of financial statements, forecasting, and ROI for the growth of the business.
-(Prerequisites: Minimum grade of C- in BUS 384)
+(Prerequisites: Minimum grade of C- in ACC 384)

 BUS 425 Business Intelligence 4 credits